DataStax-Academy/kubecon2020/README.md

 Repairs are a critical anti-entropy operation in Cassandra.
 In the past, there have been many custom solutions to manage them outside of your main Cassandra Installation.
 In K8ssandra, there is a tool called Reaper that eliminates the need for a custom solution.
 Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.

 ### ✅  Check the cluster’s health
-Navigate to the url TODO.
+Navigate to your cloud instance link list and click on reaper.

+If you are running this locally then navigate to repair.localhost:8080

 Notice way that the nodes are displayed inside the datacenter for the cluster.